sulu/sulu-docs/cookbook/external-media-storage.rst

 Store Media in an external Storage
 ==================================

-Sulu is able to upload newly created media files directly to external storage provider (such as google cloud-storage).
+Sulu is able to upload newly created media files directly to an external storage provider (such as Google Cloud Storage).

-Currently available storages:

-* Google Cloud-Storage

 Google Cloud-Storage
 --------------------

-First follow this google-cloud documentation https://cloud.google.com/video-intelligence/docs/common/auth#set_up_a_service_account to setup a system-account and download a json-key.
+First follow this the `Google Cloud Documentation`_ to setup a System-Account and download the json-key.

-This file should look like this:

 .. code-block:: json